 If you chose a server far from your actual location, it could slow down your Internet speed.
 Connecting to a closer server may help increase your VPN speed.
 Try it yourself – NordVPN's simple interface makes globetrotting with your connection a breeze.

 Depending on your device, platform and VPN, you may be able to change the type of encryption you’re using.
 Note: Before playing with protocols, study their differences and find out about any possible risks associated with them (read about different protocols here).
 For ultimate security, use the OpenVPN and IKEv2/IPsec protocols used on the NordVPN apps.

 WiFi is awesome, but it can cost you some speed, especially if you connect multiple devices to the same network.
 Wireless connections use a shared channel to transmit data to many computers and phones in your home, which can slow down your speeds.
 If you can, consider switching to a wired connection to enjoy faster connectivity.

 Firewalls and your antivirus software can slow down your VPN velocity because it filters through outgoing data.
 If you temporarily disable these tools, you can see whether they are causing your VPN speed issues.
 However, do so at your own risk.
 I’d rather lose some speed but keep my data secure by leaving my VPN, firewall and antivirus turned on at all times.

 Last but not least, your computer or smartphone may just be “tired.”
 Give it a fresh start by turning it off and on.
-This is another old-fashioned trick, but it could help improve VPN speed and get you back to enjoying your content.
+This is another old-fashioned trick, but it could help you get the best VPN speed available.

-You need a VPN that keeps you private and secure without slowing you down.
+You need a VPN that keeps your browsing private and secure without slowing you down.